 Most of the emission lines we track maintain their shape across the LOC plane, with the range of ionization parameters over which they emit broadening slightly with the removal of dust.
 Generally, the effects of dust are most prominent with the UV emission lines and some of the shorter wavelength optical emission lines.
 This observation is consistent with other studies about the effects of dust on the UV emission lines coming from the gas clouds within starburst galaxies (e.g. Heckman et al 1998).

 Overall, when comparing the dusty and dust-free simulations, we find the electron temperature across the LOC plane higher when dust is included.
 Ionized hydrogen and dust grains contribute equally to the heating of the cloud.
-However, the dust-free simulations have more coolants, making the overall electron temperature decrease.
-Due to the thermostat effect, this would typically lead to a decrease in metal emission line strengths; however, Si II] λ2335, Mg II λ2798, [Ne V] λ3426, and [Ar IV] λ4740 all show greater emission with the removal of dust (Figures 7a-c).
+However, the dust-free simulations have more coolants, since metals are not locked up in grains, making the overall electron temperature decrease.
+Due to the thermostat effect and the absence of photoelectric heating, this would typically lead to a decrease in metal emission line strengths (Shields and Kennicutt 1995); however, [Ne V] λ3426, and [Ar IV] λ4740 all show greater emission with the removal of dust (Figures 7a-c).
 The physical reason for this apparent contradiction is that dust makes a substantial contribution to the overall opacity in our dusty simulations, which decreases the availability of high-energy photons to ionize and excite the gas.

 4.4.1 UV emission lines

 Many of the equivalent widths of UV emission lines increase with the removal of dust since dust absorption peaks in the UV.
 Specifically, with the removal of grains, the peak equivalent width of N V λ1240 increases 0.4 dex, C IV λ1549 increases 0.6 dex, He II λ1640 increases 0.2 dex, and Si II] λ2335 increases 0.5 dex (Figure 7a, columns c, d, and a).
 One of the most drastic changes among the UV emission lines is shown by [O V] λ1218, which increases 0.4 dex with the removal of dust, while the region it emits across the LOC plane essentially disappears (Figure 7a, column b).
+[CHECK THIS WITH NEW FIGURES]

 4.4.2 Optical emission lines

-Overall, when dust is removed, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear, best seen with [S II] λ4078 and [S II] λ6720 (Figure 7b, columns c and d).
+Overall, when dust is removed, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear, best seen with [S II] λ4078 and [S II] λ6720 (Figure 7b, columns c and d) since an ionization jump no longer occurs.
 The most drastic change in the optical emission lines is shown by [Ne V] λ3426 which increases 0.5 dex with the removal of dust and [Ar IV] λ4740 which increases 0.8 dex with dust removal (Figure 7b, columns a and d).
 [O II] λ3727 decreases 0.4 dex with dust removal, while [O III] λ5007 increases 0.4 dex with dust removal (Figure 7b, columns b and a).

 4.4.3 IR emission lines